 |Milan - Bologna||182 km|

 |Rome - Naples||205 km|

 |Naples - Salerno||29 km|

 |Padua - Venice||25 km|

 High-speed trains in Italy offer travellers one of the most sophisticated and extensive rail networks in the world.
 For intercity travel in Italy, Trenitalia and Italo are the train companies you want to look out for.
-While the former is the national system running both high-speed and regional routes, the latter is a recent private competitor offering a high-speed train service on several lines.
+While the former is the national system running both high-speed and regional routes, the latter is a recent private competitor offering high-speed train services on several lines.

 All of Italo’s trains are considered high-speed trains.
 Operated by a second railway company in Italy known as NuovoTrasporto Viaggiatori (NTV), Italo is among the world’s newest high-speed trains, connecting major Italian cities such as Florence, Rome, Milan and Naples.
 It’s able to reach a top speed of 360 km/h, though it’s often limited to 250 km/h (155 mph) on the Italian railway network.
 These trains connect Turin – Milan – Venice in just over 3 hours and can cover the Milan – Rome journey in just 2h and 40m.